Code-Institute-Submissions/SexualHealthDublin/README.md

 ## Features

 * Site-wide consistent navbar and footer
-* Community calendar
-* Internship application form
+* Contact button with modal form
-* Communication form
+* Questionnaire button with modal form
-* Link to instruct the user on how to add their event to the community calendar
-* Weather videos for the week
+* Interactive map with markers and marker clusters

 ## Technologies Used